Budapest is low-key one of my favorite cities in Europe!

 The Danube River divides the Buda and Pest sides and just so happens to be the second-largest river in Europe!

-Flowing approximately 2800 kilometres from West Germany through Austria, Slovakia, Croatia, Serbia, Bulgaria, Romania, Moldova and Hungary, before meeting the Black Sea in southern Ukraine.
+Flowing approximately 2800 kilometers from West Germany through Austria, Slovakia, Croatia, Serbia, Bulgaria, Romania, Moldova, and Hungary, before meeting the Black Sea in southern Ukraine.

-Taking a stroll up and down the Danube River is one of the best free things to do during your one day in Budapest, especially on a warm summer day.
+Taking a stroll up and down the Danube River is one of the best free things to do in Budapest, especially on a warm summer day.